dotnetjunkie/blog/content/posts/di-anti-pattern-multiple-constructors.md

 ## Summary

-* Refrain from using the Bastard Injection DI anti-pattern and avoid defining optional dependencies and thereby removing the need for multiple constructors.
+* Refrain from using the Control Freak anti-pattern and avoid defining optional dependencies and thereby removing the need for multiple constructors.
 * An injectable you maintain should only have one constructor.
-Applying this principle can prevent ambiguity which in turn can save us from having to depend on the specific constructor overload resolution behavior of your container.
+Applying this principle can prevent ambiguity which in turn can save you from having to depend on the specific constructor overload-resolution behavior of your container.
-* Do not use auto-wiring when dealing with framework types.
+* Do not use auto-wiring when dealing with framework or third-party types.
 * When working with code generation, limit overriding your container’s constructor resolution behavior to the types that are affected by the code generator.

 ## Comments